LeonisX/java-monitor/README.md

 #### Interface Settings

-* `ui.horizontalScale` and` ui.pageSize` control the horizontal density of data display.
+* `gui.horizontalScale` and `gui.pageSize` control the horizontal density of data display.
 Default values: `1` and `200`, respectively.
 Metrics display count: `horizontalScale * pageSize`.
 At runtime `pageSize` value doesn't change runtime.
 Only `horizontalScale`.

+* `window.width` and` window.height`: the width and height of the window, respectively.

 * `charts`: setting up one or more line charts.
   * `id`: chart identifier.
 Separate metrics will be attached to it.
 Example: `0`,` 1`, `2`, ...
 String values are allowed.